1. Audi E-Tron Estate

 If you are looking for a car which offers impressive green credentials and supreme style, then the Toyota Rav4 Hybrid is for you.
 As well as its spacious size, this car offers a notable acceleration of 0-62mph in 8.4 seconds, with an achievable top speed of 112mph.

 When it comes to fuel consumption you are looking at around 52mpg and CO2 emissions of roughly 102g/km.
-That demonstrates that not all SUVs are gas guzzlers and can still be environmentally friendly.
+This Toyota demonstrates that not all SUVs are gas guzzlers and can still be environmentally friendly.

 8. Mini Countryman PHEV